 Projects, programs and equipment over \$20,000 and with a life expectancy over five (5) years are included in the Capital Improvement Program.
 The Town budget reflects a continued emphasis on "Pay-as-you-go" cash funded Capital Improvement Program.
 (See Tabs O & R for details).

-The proposed Capital Budget for fiscal year 2020/2021 is \$3,569,955.
-The top six Capital Budget Items, not including sewer related projects, are as follows:
+The adopted Capital Budget for fiscal year 2021/2022 is \$3,223,693.
+The top six Capital Budget Items, are as follows: